aurelienkrieger/generating-images-machine-learning/README.md

 - Set up application for creative AI

 ### [2 – Fundamentals of Image Generation ✍️](agenda/2-image_generation.md)
 Improve your prompt engineering technique for image generation.
-Explore various models to experiment with a wide range of generated aesthetics.
+Explore various models to experiment with a wide range of styles.

 **Objectives**